 I did an interview recently with the crossover metal band Up!Great from my hometown Ostrava.
 I know the singer, as she once came to my high school as a guest teacher bringing test on progressive metal.
 No joke.
 She was looking for impressions from students, as she was writing a study on this topic.
 It was the best test, I ever got on my table and I was writing like crazy as questions were stuff like: “Name albums from Opeth, Tool and Porcupine Tree.”
 We meet regularly since then and they managed to build their career to join bands as Jinjer or Infected Rain on their tours.
 Therefore I wanted to give space to their main songwriter Toma Rybola as well.
 During the research, I came across his earlier project eR.
 I felt it is so unfair that such a great music stay’s hidden in national underground.

 And finally my good friends Dirty Rudolph and his Inglorious Rock’n’roll Mates which specialize at swing covers of well-known songs whatever the genre it might be.
-You definitely want to have these guys at your wedding or funeral.
-Video for Black Sabbath’s War Pigs cover coming soon.
+You definitely want to have these guys at your wedding or a funeral.
+Video for Black Sabbath’s War Pigs cover here.

 After the presentation, we went to Emma Ruth Rundle show to Prague’s legendary club 007 with two guests.
 We were actually in the contact with Emma to come to the presentation, but she didn’t manage.
 There was not even enough time for her to see some of her friends, so we agreed to talk about next time.
 Both guys enjoyed the show very much and took picture with Emma afterwards, where she said: “It means a lot for me you came.
 My father is also blind.”